 Both the CDC and the FDA agreed that considering the amount of L-T manufactured by Showa Denko KK, which had been sold from 1988 to 1989, there are potentially several times the original 1,500 reported cases.However, there are still no medical tests to diagnose this incurable illness.
 Hence many doctors shrug off victims' complaints and attribute their symptoms to fibromyalgia (a chronic condition also involving acute muscle pain not verifiable by laboratory tests), Chronic Fatigue Syndrome, Lupus, Arthritis, Fasciitis, and other auto-immune or neuromuscular disorders with similar symptoms.

-Those of us who were poisoned by L-tryptophan continue to suffer a host of maladies and live each day of our lives in pain.
+Those of us who were unfortunate to have taken the contaminated L-tryptophan before it was banned continue to suffer a host of maladies and live each day of our lives in pain.
 According to the 1992 FDA bulletin, there is evidence that "non-epidemic" cases were occurring for months to years prior to the sudden increase in incidence, which peaked in October 1989.
 We suspect there are many other over-looked victims still out there.
 We'd like to help.

 The National Eosinophilia-Myalgia Syndrome Network, Inc., is a non-profit (501 C-3) organization dedicated to helping EMS survivors and their families by offering educational information and peer support.